 At present, there are two kinds of magnets that are most widely used: ferrite magnets and NdFeB magnets.
-NdFeB magnets were invented by Sumitomo Corporation in Japan in 1980s.
-Ferrite magnets were invented by Philips company in the Netherlands in 1940s and 1950s.
-So far, the technology of these two magnets has made a giant leap forward, and now is still improving to produce magnets that can produce stronger magnetic field and make performance more stable.
+NdFeB magnets were invented by Sumitomo Corporation in Japan in the 1980s.
+Ferrite magnets were invented by Philips company in the Netherlands in the 1940s and 1950s.
+So far, the technology of these two magnets has made a giant leap forward, and now magnet manufacturing is still improving to produce magnets that can produce a stronger magnetic field and make performance more stable.

 Taking ferrite and NdFeB magnets for example.
 The main raw material of ferrite magnet is ferroferric oxide, plus some other metals.
-The main composition of NdFeB are the three chemical elements in its name: neodymium, iron and boron.
+The main composition of NdFeB is the three chemical elements in its name: neodymium, iron, and boron.
 Among them, neodymium is a rare earth element, so NdFeB magnets are sometimes called rare earth magnets.

-Classification by elements contained in magnets: samarium cobalt magnet, NdFeB magnet, ferrite magnet, aluminum nickel cobalt magnet, iron chromium cobalt magnet, rubber magnet and plastic magnet.
+Classification by elements contained in magnets: samarium cobalt magnet, NdFeB magnet, ferrite magnet, aluminum nickel cobalt magnet, iron-chromium cobalt magnet, rubber coated magnets, and plastic magnet.

 Classification by industry and magnet application: magnetic assembly, motor magnet, etc.

 Magnets can be divided into permanent magnets and soft magnets.
 A permanent magnet is added up with strong magnetic field to make the spin of the magnetic substance is aligned with the angular momentum of the electron in a fixed direction.
 The soft magnet is added up with electricity (which is also a method of adding magnetic force), when the electricity is removed, the soft magnet will gradually lose its magnetism.